|

 She earned a bachelor's degree in English at the University of Michigan, where she wrote for The Michigan Daily, sang in choral groups, and belonged to Alpha Epsilon Phi.

-A World War II veteran, she 16 Oct 1944 and served as a sergeant in the Women's Army Corps.
+A World War II veteran, she enlisted October 16, 1944 and served as a sergeant in the Women's Army Corps.
+Originally established as the Women's Army Auxiliary Corps (WAAC) in 1942, it transitioned to the Women's Army Corps in 1943, granting members full military status and benefits.

 Upon their return to Westchester in 1951, their son Donald was born; daughter Deborah arrived in 1954.
 The couple raised their children in Rye and became active members of Community Synagogue, which Gloria's parents had helped to found.
 Gloria earned a second master's degree from Hunter College, then taught high school Russian in Greenwich and Scarsdale.
 She was also fluent in Yiddish, German, and French.
 She kept active in Jewish and civic organizations, including Hadassah and the League of Women Voters.